haukka/angular2_seed_advanced_wijmo_ng2-admin_bootstrap/README.md

-# angular2_seed_advanced_wijmo_ng2-admin_bootstrap
+# angular-seed-advanced_wijmo
-Implementation of bootstrap, wijmo, jquery, part of ng2-admin template into angular2 seed advanced
+Integrate Wijmo into the angular-seed-advanced boilerplate.